ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

           ]
         }

-You could imagine other ways of using the word piece probabilities rather than just taking the arithmetic mean of the log probs (which is what the code is currently doing).
+You could imagine other ways of using the token probabilities rather than just taking the arithmetic mean of the log probs (which is what the code is currently doing).
 As before, the goal is to be creative and to understand the data.
 Good luck!